Intuition can lead you to the right place

 Let's take a trip

-Over the last ten years, Teazaar has managed to find many of these small tea growers and in doing so, we have gained valuable experience and intuition in selecting tea areas to visit.
+Over the last ten years, Teazaar has managed to find many of these small tea gardens and tea growers, and in doing so we have gained valuable experience and intuition in selecting tea areas to visit.
 For two years, we felt the need to visit Guizhou and had the feeling that tea growers in Guizhou not only had wonderful tea but that they also needed some help with promoting their teas.
-One day, we decided to go and so we set off on a tea adventure, driving from Jiangxi to Guizhou – a two days trip.
+One day, we decided to go and so we set off on a tea adventure, driving from Jiangxi to Guizhou – a two day trip.
 The route to our destination tells you that we were headed in the right direction as the mountains rise ever higher, the forests become increasingly denser, cities start getting smaller and the cars.. well, we were the only car to be seen.